5 Chicago Police Officers Died By Suicide Since July. Is The Department Doing Enough?

 "You'd better include mental health"

-In the new reform plan, called a consent decree, the department is required to better communicate services to officers, and "address stigmas, misinformation and other potential barriers to members using these services."
+In the new reform plan, called a consent decree, the department is required to better let officers know about services and to "address stigmas, misinformation and other potential barriers to members using these services."

 It's clear that improving officer wellness is not just essential to officer safety, it's also crucial to the public safety of Chicago overall.

-The consent decree sets out lofty goals for improving the relationship between the community and police, and bringing down the number of violent encounters.
+The consent decree sets out lofty goals for improving the relationship between the community and police and for bringing down the number of violent encounters.

 It also states that officer wellness is critical to job performance and safety, both for the officer and the community.

-Brian Warner brings up a hypothetical scenario of an officer who's spent weeks seeing one trauma after another, without a healthy outlet or good coping skills.
+Brian Warner brings up a hypothetical scenario of an officer who has spent weeks seeing one trauma after another, without a healthy outlet or good coping skills.

 "And now he shows up with somebody who is in a mental health crisis, who is at a 10 ... the officer's probably at a 10, too," Warner said.
 "So if you're gonna pick and choose and go 'oh yeah we want de-escalation, and we want coppers to do this, and we want coppers to do that,' you'd better include mental health, you'd better include these resources."

 Steiner said the department should do annual wellness checks, where each officer meets with a clinical therapist.
-She said that would be an opportunity to decrease the stigma of seeing a mental health professional, and would give the clinicians a chance to dispel misinformation.
+She said that would be an opportunity to decrease the stigma of seeing a mental health professional and would give the clinicians a chance to dispel misinformation.

 Rochelle Perpignan said her sister-in-law was afraid to get help for fear of repercussions at work.
-She doesn't blame the department for the death, but she does wish they had done a better job reaching out and reassuring her.
+She doesn't blame the department for the death, but she does wish it had done a better job reaching out and reassuring her.

 "For someone who has done so much for the city, I just think the least you can do is make sure people can get the help they need without any fear that they might lose their job," Rochelle Perpignan said.